Director of LIQAS

 Teaching interests: Quantitative methods in psychology, design and analysis for psychological experiments, applied univariate and multivariate statistics, measurement and psychological testing, resampling techniques, and latent-variable modeling.

-Mr. Marcello Nesca is currently a 3rd year undergraduate psychology student at the University of Manitoba.
+Mr. Marcello Nesca graduated from a MSc in the Community Health Sciences, and he obtained his Honours degree in the Psychology Department at the University of Manitoba.
 He has a significant amount of experience in Research due to his work experience as a market research analyst for the past 7 years, as well as having completed a BCom Honours degree in 2005.
 He is very enthusiastic and passionate about research.
 Marcello’s future interests are graduate studies in Social Psychology, as well as aspiring to be a future Professor and Researcher

-Mr. Yongtian Cheng is a MA in quantitative psychology student in the University of Manitoba.
+Mr. Yongtian Cheng graduated from the M.A. in quantitative psychology program at the University of Manitoba.
 He was born in China and enjoys the beauty of Canada and Winnipeg.
 His research interest is the reliability of statistical methodology used in psychological research.
 Cheng’s ambition is becoming a quantitative psychologist, and he presented his honour-thesis study at the International Meeting of the Psychometric Society (IMPS) in 2016.
+He is studying a Ph.D. in London Psychometric Laboratory at University College London (UCL).